BCLab-UNM/Swarmathon-Claflin-UNCP-Public/README.md

-# University of North Carolina at Pembroke
+# University of North Carolina at Pembroke and Claflin University